nvi-inc/fs-vgos/fs-vgos.md

 rdbe_status
 ```

+> **Chris**: Example of rdbe_status output for Kokee is "0:0x0941".
+We found
+that if this number is different than above system does not work
+properly so we note it in our procedure.

 There will be an error for each RDBE that is not ready.
 When all RDBEs
 respond with a status value `0x0e01`, proceed to the next step.